 Notonthehighstreet has a clean, professional feel that other craft and handmade marketplaces lack.
 It also gives sellers a significant chance to brand themselves, as they can tell their story, explain how they make their products, and add pictures to their profile.

 Currently, only UK-based businesses can apply to sell on Notonthehighstreet, but they are planning to expand their program to include international sellers.

 Operates in: US

 Another option is Ruby Lane, where sellers offer vintage fashion, alongside vintage collectibles and high-end antiques.
-Before sellers can start their shop, they are pre-screened by Ruby Lane’s in-house team of seasoned art and antiques professionals has a pre-screening process.
+Before sellers can start their shop, Ruby Lane’s in-house team of seasoned art and antiques professionals has a pre-screening process.

-If you are approved to sell on the marketplace, then you must have ten items for sale in your store at all times.
-You also need to be aware of the different listing requirements for each “Lane” (their term for product category) such as jewelry or vintage products.
+If they approve you to sell on the marketplace, then you must have ten items for sale in your store at all times.
+You also need to be aware of the different listing regulations for each “Lane” (their term for product category) such as jewelry or vintage products.

-In addition there is a maintenance fee, which starts a $69 per month, for up to 80 items.
-From your 81st to 150th product, you pay $0.30 per product and from your 151st to 1000th product, you pay $0.20 per product.
-For each product from your 1001st you pay just one cent.
+In addition, there is a maintenance fee, which starts at $69 per month for up to 80 items.
+From your 81st to 150th product, you pay $0.30 per product, and from your 151st to 1000th product, you pay $0.20 per product.
+For each product from your 1001st, you pay just one cent.

 Operates in: US

 GunBroker.com is an auction site for guns, hunting paraphernalia and military collectibles.
 Sellers have a lot of control on GunBroker.com, and can specify the length of auction, the payment methods accepted and their own return policy.